 The buyer is not allowed a deduction for deferred consideration for an acquisition because the payment is regarded as capital in nature.
 This treatment applies even where the deferred consideration can only be determined at a later date on the basis of the post-acquisition performance of the business.

-Depending on the seller’s tax status, the seller is taxed on deferred consideration where the gains from the sale of the business or shares are regarded as trading gains.
+Depending on seller’s tax status, they are taxed on deferred consideration where the gains from the sale of the business or shares are regarded as their trading gains.